What if your company were allowed only one advantage over the competition?

 Customer: I’m also checking out SimpleCo’s tool.
 They’re much cheaper, and although they don’t have as many features, it seems simpler to use.

 You: Just because they do less doesn’t mean they’re easier to use.
 For example, one of the reasons we’re expensive is that we integrate with 20 other software packages.
-That’s great for you, because it means we interoperate with more of your other tools — including that tool you’re going to buy next year but you don’t know it yet.
-But it’s not more complex for you, because if you don’t use an integration it has zero impact on your day-to-day use.
+That’s great for you, because it means we interoperate with more of your other tools—including that tool you’re going to buy next year but you don’t know it yet.
+But it’s not more complex for you, because if you don’t use an integration, that has zero impact on your day-to-day use.
 There’s a myth that “more features are always more complex,” but that’s just bad user interface design.
 And yes, you guessed it, we can afford awesome user interface experts who help us avoid those mistakes.

 Customer: But still, even if I agree with all that, I still have to justify the budget today.